 Please also be aware that this product contains guar gum, which is an additive that some experts claim may be a possible contributor to certain medical conditions in cats.

-Allergen alert: This product contains tuna and bonito which may be problematic for cats who suffer from seafood food allergies.
+Allergen alert: This product contains tuna, fish broth and bonito which may be problematic for cats who suffer from seafood food allergies.

 All the product information on this page is based on data collected from